Virgin Atlantic rolls out in-flight cellphone service

 It can be used by customers of networks provided by Telefonica's O2 and Vodafone.

 The cellphone service, however, will not be accessible during the entire flight.
-It cannot be used during take-off or landing and will be shut off approximately 250 miles (400 km)from U.S. airspace.
-(Reporting By Kevin Gray; Editing by Sandra Maler)
+It cannot be used during take-off or landing and will be shut off approximately 250 milesfrom U.S. airspace.